Difference Between Microprocessor and Microcontroller

 Number of transistors The 8085 microprocessor consists of 6500 transistors in its structure.
 The 8086 microprocessor consists of 29000 transistors.

 Operations The 8085 microprocessor can perform addition, subtraction, increase, decrease, compare, AND, OR, X-OR, shift and complement.
-But, it does not support multiplication and division.
-The 8086 microprocessor is able to perform all the operations of 8085 microprocessor and also multiplication and division.
+However, it does not support multiplication and division.
+The 8086 microprocessor is able to perform all the operations of the 8085 microprocessor, as well as multiplication and division.

 Number of flags The 8085 microprocessor has 5 flags, named carry, auxiliary carry, parity, zero and sign flag.
-The 8086 microprocessor has 9 flags, named carry, auxiliary carry, parity, zero, sign, trap, interrupt, direction, and overflow flag.
+The 8086 microprocessor has 9 flags: carry, auxiliary carry, parity, zero, sign, trap, interrupt, direction, and overflow flag.

 Memory segmentation Does not support memory segmentation.
-Supports memory segmentation as it is segmented meaning 20-bit address bus accesses 1 MB of memory but uses just four 64 kB segments from it.
+It supports memory segmentation as it is segmented, meaning a 20-bit address bus accesses 1 MB of memory but uses just four 64 kB segments from it.

 Pipelining architecture The pipelining architecture is not supported by the 8085 microprocessor.
 The 8086 microprocessor supports pipelining architecture.

 Instruction queue 8085 microprocessor does not have an instruction queue.
-8086 microprocessor has an instruction queue of 6 bytes which is stored in FIFO (First In First Out) register.
+8086 microprocessor has an instruction queue of 6 bytes, which is stored in the FIFO (First In, First Out) register.

 Cost 8085 microprocessor is cheaper.
-8086 microprocessor is relatively expensive than 8085 microprocess
+8086 microprocessor is relatively more expensive than the 8085 microprocessor

 What is a microcontroller?